-The simple neuron model, thoroughly examined by Brunel, 2000, was used to examine irregular behavior of a network in order to say something about was causes the irregular behavior in the human brain.
-In this study, an adaptation of the model of Yger & Harris, 2013 is quantified for regularity and synchrony as well, and appears to behave as an asynchronous irregular network as well.
-As this is a more biological plausible network, it could be used to examine the influence of different parameters on the activity, and predictions for human cortical activity can be made.
+The simple network model, thoroughly examined by Brunel, 2000, was used to examine irregular behavior of a network in order to investigate the causes of irregular neural activity in the human brain.
+In this study, an adaptation of the model of Yger & Harris, 2013 is quantified to research the regularity and synchrony of this extended model, and appears to behave as an asynchronous irregular network as well.
+As this is a more biological plausible network, it could be used to examine the influence of different biologically relevant properties, such as synaptic strength, connectivity patterns and …(verzin nog maar wat leuks) on the behaviour of such neural networks.

 Future studies can show what the influence of other parameters is on the activity of a balanced network, especially the irregular asynchronous state.
 Furthermore, more realistic components of neurons or synapses can be added and their influence examined.
-With the continuing growth of the computational power, more detailed models of neurons can be connected in a large scale network and simulations can still be run in a reasonable time.
-This could give more insight in how these networks behave and how they are influenced, and hopefully this will lead to a better understanding of the computations made in the human brain.
+With the continuing growth of the computational power, more detailed models of neurons can be connected in large scale networks and simulations can still be run in a reasonable time.
+This could give more insight in how these networks behave and how their is formed, and this will result in a better understanding of the computations made in the human brain.

-Examined is whether a more complex neuron model can reach balanced states similar to a simpler neuron model which can do.
-It is shown that this more complex neuron model is able to do that, but that the behavior is different, due to extra biological plausible characteristics.
-This model and extensions of it can be used to examine influence of different parameters of a neuron on the network activity.
-This network activity resembles the cortical activity in the human brain.
+In this paper/thesis, we /I examined whether a extended network/synapse model can reach balanced states similar to Brunel (2000).
+It was shown that this more complex model shows asynchronous irregular behaviour, but that this behavior is different (bursting), due to extra biological plausible characteristics.
+This model and extensions of it can be used to examine the influence of what ? be specific! of a neuron on the network activity.
 Future research can help to understand the underlying mechanisms of this activity and therefore get more insight in the computations of the human cortical brain.

 References